There are many cool words you can memorize when you get bored with your preferred memory techniques.

 How many houses have you lived in throughout your life?
 How many offices have you worked in?
 How many neighborhoods and stores do you know well?

-First off, in the Magnetic Memory system, you don’t have to link the words to one another.
-If you follow the journey principles laid out in the system, then the journey itself will be your link.
+With the Magnetic Memory Method, you don’t have to link the words to one another.
+If you follow the journey principles laid out in the memory training course, the journey itself will be your link.

 That said, let me suggest that you temporarily modify your goal.